WebAssembly/wat-numeric-values/proposals/wat-numeric-values/Overview.md

 ### Execution

-The conversion of numvec to data in data segments happens during the wat2wasm compilation.
+The conversion of numvec to data in data segments happens during the text format to binary format compilation.
-Which means there is no change needed in the binary format, execution spec, or the structure spec.
+Which means there is no change needed in the binary format spec, execution spec, or the structure spec.

 So, the following two snippents: